jaimecgomezz/persistence/README.md

 The [Setter Transformer](lib/persistence/transformers/identity_transformer.rb) is one of the Transformers already available.
 It consume a class at its initialization, and then, when either the `#one` or the `#many` methods are invoked, it transforms the results into an instance or a list of instances of the class provided, with all the attributes already in place.

 This is concept inspired by the [Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design#Building_blocks).

+### Client

+You, while you're testing, and your application the rest of the time.

 ## Limitations